 Does Diet Coke Have Caffeine?

-If you prefere decaffeinated drinks, you should start thinking on how to quit diet coke, as caffeine content in diet coke is even higher than in regular coke.
-Coke zero vs non-diet coke caffeine content is 46 mg per 12-oz can versus 34 mg per 12-oz can.
+If you prefer decaffeinated drinks, you should start thinking about how to quit Diet Coke, as the caffeine content in diet coke is even higher than in regular Coke.
+Coke Zero vs non-diet Coke caffeine content is 46 mg per 12-oz can versus 34 mg per 12-oz can.

 However, it’s still three to four times less than in coffee.
-Same sized coffee cup contains up to 140 mg of caffeine.
+The same-sized coffee cup contains up to 140 mg of caffeine.

 What Happens If You Drink Diet Coke Daily?